 When to Contact a Medical Professional

-Make an appointment with your health care provider if you have a family history of Niemann-Pick disease and you plan to have children.
+Make an appointment with your provider if you have a family history of Niemann-Pick disease and you plan to have children.
 Genetic counseling and screening is recommended.

 Call your provider if your child has symptoms of this disease, including: